Grzegorz Kaliciak (officer)

-Grzegorz Seweryn Kaliciak (born 23 March 1973) is a Colonel of Polish Armed Forces.
+Grzegorz Seweryn Kaliciak (born 23 March 1973) is a General of Polish Armed Forces.

 Life

 Grzegorz Kaliciak was born in Prudnik as a son of Franciszek Kaliciak and his wife Władysława, worker of ZPB "Frotex".
 He was raised by his mother and his grandmother.
 He attended Zespół Szkół Rolniczych in Prudnik and Tadeusz Kościuszko Land Forces Military Academy in Wrocław.

 He started his military service in 4 Battalion Rozpoznawczy in Wędrzyn.
 He was promoted to the rank of captain in 1999.
 During the invasion of Iraq he served in PKW Irak.
 He was a commander of Polish forces during the defense of City Hall in Karbala.
 He also served in Task Force White Eagle in Afghanistan.

 He's an author of a book "Karbala.
 Raport z obrony City Hall", which was published in 2015.
 The character Kalicki from the film Karbala is based on him.